marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

 > There are many different ways to achive the same goal here, but I wanted to keep as much as possible the same look and feel from the original structure

-So with these changes in place we removed all the protections in place.
+So with these changes in place we removed all the protections from the code.

 ## Reading the password from the user